google/quiver-dart/README.md

 ## Installation

 Add Quiver to your project's pubspec.yaml file and run `pub get`.
-We reccomend the following version constraint:
+We recommend the following version constraint:

     dependencies:
       quiver: '>=0.13.0<0.14.0'